metasfresh/metasfresh-documentation/_appdictionary_collection/EN/virtual_columns.md

 from c_invoice
 ```

-So in order to make your SQL code work in the virtual column it needs to be runnable as a column in a `select` statement.
+So, in order to make your SQL code work in the virtual column it needs to be runnable as a column in a `select` statement.

 ## When creating or changing SQL columns they are validated on save
-Each time the `AD_Column.ColumnSQL` is changed, the code is validated un save.
+Each time the `AD_Column.ColumnSQL` is changed, the code is validated on save.

 The validation goes as follows: